go101/immutable-value-proposal/README.md

 but a basic declared constant will only be allocated in memory only when needed (if it is ever taken address in code).

-Note, althoguh a constant itself is an immutable value, whether or not the values referenced by a constant are immutable values depends on the specified role (see the next section) of the Constant.
+Note, although a constant itself is an immutable value, whether or not the values referenced by a constant are immutable values depends on the specified role (see the next section) of the constant.

 There is not a short constant declartion form.
 Shorted declared values are all variables.